noPerfection/service/PROXY.md

 The sources are defined as a list of strings: `string[]`.

-The proxy chains are defined as `service.ProxyChain` in the `config-lib` module.
+The proxy chains are defined as `service.ProxyChain` in the `github.com/noPerfection/runtime/config` module.

 ```typescript
 type ProxyChain = {